Vytelle Releases Public Feed Efficiency Database

-KANSAS CITY, Missouri, June 22, 2021 (GLOBE NEWSWIRE) -- Vytelle, with their network partners, announce the release of the Top 150 Proven Bulls.
+KANSAS CITY, Mo., June 23, 2021 (GLOBE NEWSWIRE) -- Vytelle, with their network partners, announce the release of the Top 150 Proven Bulls.
 These high accuracy bulls have risen to the top of more than 81,000 animals of 25 different breeds and more than 262,000 residual feed intake (RFI) EPDs.

 “There are two high-stake producer decisions that drive genetic progress in the global cattle industry: mating selection and reproduction method.
 By publicly sharing this list of feed efficient bulls, we’re able to assist cattle producers in identifying elite animals that drive a more accurate mating selection,” said Kerryann Kocher, Chief Executive Officer for Vytelle.
 “Producers can accelerate genetic progress to meet the global demand for high-quality and nutritious protein by utilizing the most modern hormone-free, in vitro fertilization to multiply offspring from their elite-performing animals.